 The main goal of drug treatment is to reduce inflammation and thereby prevent erosions, progression of the disease, and loss of joint function.

-The main categories of drugs used to treat rheumatoid arthritis are
+The main categories of medications used to treat rheumatoid arthritis are

-Many of these drugs are used in combination.
+Many of these medications are used in combination.
 For example, doctors may prescribe two DMARDs together or a corticosteroid plus a DMARD.
-However, the best combinations of drugs are not yet clear.
+However, the best combinations of medications are not yet clear.
 Typically, biologic agents are not used in combination with other biologic agents because these combinations increase the frequency of infections.

 All the categories of drugs have potentially serious side effects that must be looked for during treatment.